Patty Spivot

 Patricia "Patty" Spivot is a fictional character who appears in various DC Comics publications and was created by writer Cary Bates and artist Irv Novick.
 She is a friend and partner of the second Flash, Barry Allen.
 She first appeared in "Five-Star Super-Hero Spectacular" (DC Special Series #1, September 1977).

 Spivot appeared as a recurring cast member on The CW television series second season of The Flash played by Shantel VanSanten.
 This version is a detective of the Central City Police Department.
+The character made her cinematic debut in the DC Extended Universe film The Flash, played by Saoirse-Monica Jackson.

 Fictional character biography

 Patricia 'Patty' Spivot was the part-time lab assistant to police scientist Barry Allen in the Central City Police Department.
 She later became the police department's full-time forensic-blood analyst.

 After David Singh took over the crime lab as director and began to emphasize the quantity of the cases solved over the quality, Patty decided to leave Central City for Blue Valley, Nebraska.

 Barry attempted to contact Patty to get help on the case of Elongated Kid's death.
 She was visiting her mother in Keystone City at the time, so she went to the police lab to meet Barry.
 She told him that she was enjoying her new life in Blue Valley.
 Wanting to put the past behind her, she asked not to get involved.
 Barry received a call to another crime scene, and he convinced her to join him.
 Here, they found a young boy hiding in a shipping container.
 They brought the boy to the police station to interview as a witness, but he refused to open up to anyone but Patty.
 Shortly thereafter, the boy revealed himself to her as Eobard Thawne, the Reverse-Flash.
 It was he who had been responsible for the deaths of Elongated Kid and others, and he threatened to kill Patty in the same way, by accelerating her aging process until she died of old age within seconds.
 However, Flash, Kid Flash, and Hot Pursuit arrived on the scene just in time, saving Patty.

 Later, Barry went to the police station to see if Patty was okay.
 Patty revealed to Barry that she planned to return to Blue Valley, but Barry tried to convince her to stay.
 Then, Patty revealed to Barry her unrequited crush on him.
 Surprised by this, Barry tells her that he will always be her friend and asks her to think about staying in Central City, and Patty promises she will.
 But in that moment, Iris comes in, and Patty, trying to avoid an awkward moment, leaves.